White Wizzard: Formation and early history: 2007–2010

 White Wizzard was formed in Los Angeles in the summer of 2007, as Jon Leon's response to the "angsty" and "screamo" music that dominated the heavy metal scene at the time:

 "I saw so many old school metalheads at these summer festivals, but what else is out there?
 Who else can they look forward to seeing after they leave the show that can really give them the same thrill?
 They're all still here, but there's nothing in today's scene that moves them any more – nothing that inspires them.
 I think we can change that."

-The first incarnation of White Wizzard was hastily assembled and featured bassist Jon Leon, vocalist James-Paul Luna, guitarist James J LaRue and drummer Tyler Meahl.
+The first incarnation of White Wizzard was assembled and featured bassist Jon Leon, vocalist James-Paul Luna, guitarist James J LaRue and drummer Tyler Meahl.
 In late 2007, White Wizzard recorded its self-titled demo, White Wizzard, which would be released in mid-2008.
 The band also filmed a music video for the demo's opening track "High Speed GTO", which won the award for Best Music Video in the 2008 Action On Film Festival.

 After releasing the EP, Leon and the rest of the band disagreed on what musical direction to take and split apart with the other three members moving on similarly styled band, Holy Grail.

 During mid-2008, Leon was contacted by Earache Records and asked to put the song "High Speed GTO" on Earache's compilation album Heavy Metal Killers.
 Motivated by this opportunity, Leon doubled his search efforts and eventually formed the second lineup of White Wizzard, featuring vocalist Wyatt Anderson, guitarist Erik Kluiber, guitarist Chad Bryan and drummer Jesse Applehans, though he was succeeded by Giovanni Durst after a short while.

 They released the EP High Speed GTO at this time.

 White Wizzard has worked exclusively with Producer/Engineer Ralph Patlan since 2008.